The other branch of the U.S. government can be hard to understand and challenging to teach our kids about.

 iCivics Judicial Branch Lesson Plans

 iCivics provides nonpartisan lessons and educational resources for teaching civics and the legal system.
 Its Judicial Branch resources contain lesson plans, online activities, and games for middle-school and high-school students.

 PBS Supreme Court Lesson Plans

 PBS Learning has a large collection of Supreme Court lesson plans, where you can find resources on specific topics, Justices, Presidents, and historical periods using historical video and interviews.

 Street Law is a nonpartisan, nonprofit organization devoted to producing educational materials to teach law and civics.
 Its Supreme Court resources include "case summaries, lesson plans, learning activities, and teaching strategies on current and historic SCOTUS cases."

 Supreme Court Landmark Cases

-LandmarkCases.org is an educational website developed by Street Law and the Supreme Court Historical Society that features the 20 most-cited Supreme Court decisions to date.
+LandmarkCases.org is an educational website developed by Street Law and the Supreme Court Historical Society that features the 20 most-cited Supreme Court decisions through 2020.
 You can find a summary of each case, as well as supplemental educational materials for middle-school and high-school aged students.

 The Supreme Court Historical Society